lorenzodisidoro/spider-graph-lib/README.md

 ### Via JitPack

-Once the repository is pushed to GitHub and tagged, you can consume it through JitPack.
+The library can be consumed through JitPack.

 1. Push the repository to GitHub.
 2. Create and push a release tag, for example `v1.0.0`.